leonkariukii/Spares_Auto/README.md

 ## 📖 Project Overview

-**AutoSpares Shop** is a responsive frontend product showcase for an online automotive spare-parts store.
+**Spares_Auto** is a responsive frontend product showcase for an online automotive spare-parts store.

 The project focuses on creating a professional e-commerce interface where customers can browse automotive spare parts, view product information, interact with product cards, explore filtering and sorting options, and access a shopping cart interface.